 Three-dimensional block models were constructed using Maptek Vulcan Mine Modelling Software.
-The variables G, D, and GxD were interpolated using an inverse distance squared (ID2) algorithm for each mineralized domain.
+The variables G, D, and GxD were interpolated using an inverse distance squared (ID) algorithm for each mineralized domain.
 Hard boundaries were employed at domain contacts, so that composites from within a given domain could not influence block grades in other domains.
-Table 14-8 shows the block model parameters and variables used.
+Error!
+Reference source not found.
+Table 14-8 shows the block model parameters and Table 14-9 lists the variables used.